 The production design is also very good, very Christmasy, and director Jason Bourque manages to juggle a lot of moving pieces.
 All of the good work put into the film is just let down by Joie Botkin’s script that loses its focus by all the storytelling and time jumping to the point where you have no idea when anything is happening (Botkin also wrote the much more enjoyable His & Hers).
 Our Holiday Story is not a complete trainwreck, but it is saved by some winning performances from its lead actors.
 This one may only be for the fans of Christie and DeLoach.

-Our Holiday Story has a run time of 1 hour 24 minutes, and is rated TV-G. The film is available On Demand and is streaming on Peacock.
+Our Holiday Story has a run time of 1 hour 24 minutes, and is rated TV-G. The film is streaming on Hallmark+.